 - California Coast Road Trip Itinerary

-Pro Tip: Buy Only What You Absolutely Need
+Pro Tip: Buy Only What You Need

 This is how we travel as much as we do.
 We buy what we need not what we want.

 You’d be surprised how much your kids will cooperate to find ways to cut corners and save up when they have a common goal or something they are motivated for.
-The more time they have spent experiencing the magnificence of nature, the more they start to discover their own place in the world and can let go of what society might be telling them they should be wanting.
+The more time they spend experiencing the magnificence of nature, the more they start to discover their place in the world and can let go of what society might be telling them they should be wanting.

-In the end, this has equated to them redefining what they need with what they want, and shopping for only what you need saves a lot of money.
+In the end, this has equated to them redefining what they need with what they want and shopping for only what you need saves a lot of money.

-- How to Save Money For Long Term Travel
+- How to Save Money For Long-Term Travel

 - 14 Tips for Planning Your First Road Trip